HabitatConnect/Backend/README.md

      ```
      npm run start
      ```
-   - Your HabitatConnect backend should now be up and running, ready to serve API requests.
+   - Your HabitatConnect backend should now be up and running.

 ## Frontend and Documentation